CodeScop/Oge-Mai-Field-Guide/cavenotes.md

-LAST SAVED FOR UPLOAD Thurs 15 Oct 4:11 PM Eastern Time
+LAST SAVED FOR UPLOAD Tues 13 Oct 4:25 PM Eastern Time

 # Quests

 These are all my rough notes.
 I'm slowly stripping them down to the pure Questline Summary as I transfer information to the Guide draft of [quests](https://github.com/CodeScop/Oge-Mai-Field-Guide/blob/master/purplegatequests.md), [monsters](https://github.com/CodeScop/Oge-Mai-Field-Guide/blob/master/purplegatemonsters.md), and [resources](https://github.com/CodeScop/Oge-Mai-Field-Guide/blob/master/purplegateresources.md) for the Purple Gate (and, eventually, for other surprises unlocked along with this stuff).
 So if something's missing below... it's probably been converted to one of the other sheets.

 Such as, "all the quests for Purple Gate proper."
-We're on to working on the Cave now.

 ## CAVE

 Open: Gliva, Vafire, Sakot available

-Cave: Nooks & Crannies
+Cave: Nooks & Crannies - reach 15-day streak, get Wardrobe: Wet Hair

 Cave: Colorful, Vibrant Hallucinations - Defeat 15 Gliva, get Wardrobe: Mushroom Earrings https://4thewords.com/media/wardrobe/featured/male/wm_1266-mushroom-earrings-8924-86461.png